Jeiwan/uniswapv3-book/content/docs/milestone_4/factory-contract.md

 );
 ```

-This is what `CREATE2` does under the hood to calculate new token address.
+This is what `CREATE2` does under the hood to calculate new contract address.
 Let's unwind it:

 1. first, we calculate salt (`abi.encodePacked(token0, token1, tickSpacing)`) and hash it;
 1. then, we obtain Pool contract code (`type(UniswapV3Pool).creationCode`) and also hash it;